Learning the Effect of Persuasion via Difference-In-Differences: Empirical Example II: Curriculum Persuasion

 \section{Empirical Example II: Curriculum Persuasion}

-\citet{cantoni2017curriculum} investigated the impact of a textbook reform in China by exploiting a staggered introduction of the new curriculum across provinces.
-Specifically, they conducted a survey of the political attitudes and beliefs with Peking University undergraduate students of four cohorts of students, who entered high school between 2006 and 2009.
-They adopted a difference-in-differences framework, and their baseline regression model \citep[][see equation (1) on p.361]{cantoni2017curriculum} is of the following form: using their notation,
+\citet{cantoni2017curriculum} study the impact of a textbook reform in China, exploiting its staggered introduction across provinces.
+They surveyed undergraduate students at Peking University from four cohorts who entered high school between 2006 and 2009, and estimated a DID regression \citep[][equation (1), p.~361]{cantoni2017curriculum} of the form:

-where $i$ denotes the individual, $c$ the high school entry cohort, and $p$ the province of high school attendance; $y_{i c p}$ is an outcome variable, $\text{New Curriculum}_{c p}$ is the indicator variable that has value 1 if cohort $c$ in province $p$ studied under the new curriculum and 0 otherwise, and $\gamma_c$ and $\delta_p$ are cohort and province fixed effects; and $\beta$ is the parameter of interest, aiming to uncover the effect of the new curriculum.
+where $i$ indexes individuals, $t$ denotes the high school entry cohort, $P_i$ is the province of high school attendance, $Y_{it}$ captures political attitudes or beliefs.
+The treatment variable $\text{New Curriculum}_{it}$ is an indicator equal to one if individual $i$, who entered high school as cohort $t$ in province $P_i$, was exposed to the reformed curriculum, and zero otherwise.
+The coefficients ${\gamma_t}$ and ${\delta_p}$ represent cohort and province fixed effects, respectively, and $\beta$ captures the effect of the curriculum reform.

-Based on the regression estimates of \eqref{ccyyz-reg}, they also reported the persuasion rates \citep[][see column (7) of Table 3]{cantoni2017curriculum}.
-To describe their estimates of the persuasion rates, let $\widehat{\beta}$, $\widehat{\gamma}_c$ and $\widehat{\delta}_p$, respectively, denote the estimates of $\beta$, $\gamma_c$, and $\delta_p$ in the two-way fixed effect regression of \eqref{ccyyz-reg}, where if $y_{i c p}$ is not binary, the outcome variable is transformed to a binary variable that equals one if the outcome is greater than or equal to the median answer.
-Then, the persuasion rate reported in \citet{cantoni2017curriculum} can be written as
+From this regression, \citet{cantoni2017curriculum} report persuasion rates \citep[][Table 3, column (7)]{cantoni2017curriculum}.
+Let $\widehat{\beta}$, $\widehat{\gamma}_t$, and $\widehat{\delta}_p$ be the corresponding regression estimates.
+When $Y_{it}$ is not binary, it is dichotomized to one if the outcome exceeds the median response.
+Then, their persuasion rate is computed as:

-where the numerator $\widehat{\beta}$ aims to measure the impacts of the curriculum reform, while the denominator is a proxy of ``the share of students without the desired attitude among individuals who studied under the old curriculum'' using the words of \citet[p.
-382]{cantoni2017curriculum}.
+where the numerator measures the treatment effect of the curriculum reform, and the denominator approximates ``the share of students without the desired attitude among those taught under the old curriculum'' \citep[p.~382]{cantoni2017curriculum}.